sidfishus/distributedspa/README.md

   - Microsoft Sqlite as the underlying database technology.
   - Semantic UI React UI theme and controls.
   - Typescript for static type checking and integration with Webpack/Babel.
-  - Webpack and Babel for compiling and bundling Javascript files including the object spread syntax plugin.
+  - Webpack and Babel for compiling and bundling Javascript files which includes the object spread syntax plugin.
   - React version 16.12.
-  - Hot module replacement (live page reloading upon changes) provided by the React hot loader (https://github.com/gaearon/react-hot-loader).
+  - Hot module replacement as per the client application.
+  - Axios as per the client application.
+  - Babel and core-js Javascript polyfills for use with older browsers.

+To build:
+  - Use the integrated build tasks.

+To execute:
+  - 'dotnet run' within a command prompt window.

+To debug:
+  - Use the 'IdentityServer' debug task to debug the .NET server side code.
+  - You can use Chrome to debug the server side Javascript code as per the client application.
+  - The client-side Javascript code can be debugged using the browser as per the client application.

+== Initial Setup ==

 TODO: Initial setup